Looking for ways to improve your life? I’ve got you covered!

 83. Expand your mind by listening to other people’s opinions.
 You don’t have to agree with them, but if you don’t, at least know your reasons.

-84. Set monthly challenges for yourself like 30-day no sugar challenge or 30-day meditation challenge.
+84. Set monthly challenges for yourself like a 30-day no sugar challenge or a 30-day meditation challenge.

 85. Remember that everything around you was created by a human (or a group of humans) just like you.

 86. Live within your means.
 Don’t care so much about what others think of you that you end up drowning in debt for buying things just to impress others.

 87. And now that we’re at it, stop doing things just to impress others.
 Whether that means buying a car you can’t afford or going to college just to seem more “impressive”.